Anycircle11139s/repo-builder/README.md

 - Live README preview as you type, rendered right in the browser
 - Handles the auto-init README GitHub drops into fresh repos, so the first push doesn't fail
 - Session persists across reloads and tabs, so you don't re-auth for every ship
-- macOS-style black-and-white UI, clean three-step flow, responsive down to phones
+- macOS-style black and white UI

 ## Tags